AdrianKlessa/Syosetu-notifier/README.md

 1. Have python and the dependencies listed above installed
 2. Clone this repository into a location where you want to store this app.
 3. Adjust the config.ini file:
    * `FollowedNovels` is the list of (comma-seperated) ncodes of novels you want to follow.
-These can be found by going to the home page of the novel you are interested in, and seeing the url.
+These can be found by going to the home page of the novel you are interested in, and checking the url.
 It will look like `https://ncode.syosetu.com/nXXXXYY/`.
 The `nXXXXYY` is the ncode.
 The default config has example values for Overlord and Mitsuba Monogatari.
    * Examples of correct values: `n4402bd,n0388ee` or `n4402bd` or `n4402bd,n0388ee,n0432fz`
    * Set `NovelModifiedNotifications` to 1 if you want to be notified when an author made changes to a novel that are not new chapters (typo fixes, rewrites of previous chapters etc.)
    * Set `SleepTime` to a higher/lower value if you want a different update schedule.
 For updates more frequent than every 30 minutes, check the notes section below.